sarakhan13/gun_violence_mitigation/README.md

 Classification model assessment: classification_report
 Visualization: matplotlib.pyplot

-Data Merging
+Data Merging:
 The Incident and Suspect datasets were merged using an Inner join function, resulting in a combined dataset.
 Prior to merging, the Incident dataset contained 1960 records, while the Suspect dataset had 1458 records.
 However, after merging, only 573 records remained.
 To accomplish this merging process, SparkSession and DataFrame columns (Col) were utilized to match the corresponding records between the two datasets.
 Specifically, the join was performed based on the following keys from the Incident dataset: incident_year, incident_month, incident_day, block_number, street_name, neighborhood, ward, city, state, and zip code.

-Data Cleaning
+Data Cleaning:
 By removing irrelavnt columns and dropping null records from relevant columns, the dataset resulted in a total of 406 records and 15 columns.
 Databricks and Google Colab were utilized in Data Cleaning.
 This focused dataset allowed for more precise and effective prediction modeling.

-Data Transformation
+Data Transformation:
 All categorical features in the dataset regardless of whether they will be used to train a model were transformed first by using a string indexer to convert the categorical values into numeric values and second using one-hot encoding to further encode the numeric values.

 Problem: Identifying D.C. ward: